 Using a Dynamic Watermark in Your VDR Workspace

-Unlike the static watermarks you apply to a document when you create it, a dynamic watermark includes customized information, which is applied to the document each time it is opened or downloaded.
+Unlike the static watermarks on an MS Word document, you apply to a document when you create it, a dynamic watermark includes customized information, which is applied to the document each time it is opened or downloaded.
 This allows you to track each instance of a document after it’s been accessed by a user.
 Caplinked’s Watermark feature allows you to include the following:

 - The time and date the document was opened.